 Note: I find it almost mandatory to use a wooden spoon and better for your pots!

-Stir mixture slowly and bring mixture to a slow boil.
+Stir the mixture slowly and bring the mixture to a slow boil.
 Once boiling reduce heat to simmer, stirring the sauce every 5 – 10 minutes at first so that the sauce doesn’t stick to the bottom.
-I partially cover the pot to let some of the sauce reduce, simmer for 2 – 3 hours at very low heat, stirring every 20 minutes or so.
-About 20 minutes before sauce is ready, add cheese and remove bay leaves.
+I partially cover the pot to let some of the sauce reduce, and simmer for 2 – 3 hours at very low heat, stirring every 20 minutes or so.
+About 20 minutes before the sauce is ready, add cheese and remove bay leaves.